 The Duke will, however, continue his role as patron of the Invictus Games Foundation.

-Harry and Meghan first announced their intention to "step back as 'senior members' of the Royal Family" earlier this month.
+Harry and Meghan first announced their intention to "step back as 'senior members' of the Royal Family" in January.

 Prince Harry will step back from the following military appointments:

 - Honorary Air Commandant, RAF Honington

 - Commodore-in-Chief, Small Ships and Diving, Royal Naval Command

 Prince Harry is also the founder of the Invictus Games - the competition for injured, sick and wounded Armed Forces personnel and veterans which he established in 2014.

 It was also the setting for the Duke and Duchess' first public appearance together as a couple when they attended the 2017 competition in Toronto.